-- attending all class, lab, and clinical experiences - exhibiting courteous behavior - using professional oral and written communication - being prepared for class, lab, and clinical - being punctual for class, lab, and clinical - dressing professionally in class, lab, and clinical - abiding by the policies of the college and the ADN program
+- exhibiting courteous behavior - using professional oral and written communication - being prepared for class, lab, and clinical - being punctual for class, lab, and clinical - dressing professionally in class, lab, and clinical - abiding by the policies of the college and the ADN program

 The policies found in this book are reflective of the professional behaviors expected in this nursing program.
-Policy violations are cumulative throughout the entire program; a student may be dismissed from the program based on the number or severity of the violations.
+Policy violations\ are cumulative throughout the entire program; a student may be dismissed from the program based on the number or severity of the violations.
 Students are allowed no more than three (3) policy violations in the same area and no more than eight (8) total during the program.
 Students will be dismissed from the program if either of these occur.

-For clinical absences, please refer to the Clinical Absence Policy
+\For clinical absences, please refer to the Clinical Absence Policy